-We have reviewed the accompanying financial information of Azrieli Group Ltd., the company and consolidated companies (the "Company") which includes the Condensed Consolidated Statement of Financial Position as of March 31, 2021 and the Condensed Consolidated Statements of Profit or Loss and other Comprehensive Income, Changes in Capital and Cash Flows for the three-month period then ended.
-The board of directors and management are responsible for the preparation and presentation of the financial information for this interim period in accordance with IAS 34 "Interim Financial Reporting", and they are responsible for the preparation of information for this interim period under Chapter D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
+We have reviewed the accompanying financial information of Azrieli Group Ltd., the company and consolidated companies (the "Company") which includes the Condensed Consolidated Statement of Financial Position as of June 30, 2021 and the Condensed Consolidated Statements of Profit or Loss and other Comprehensive Income, Changes in Capital and Cash Flows for the six-month and three-month periods then ended.
+The board of directors and management are responsible for the preparation and presentation of the financial information for these interim periods in accordance with IAS 34 "Interim Financial Reporting", and they are responsible for the preparation of information for these interim periods under Chapter D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
 Our responsibility is to express a conclusion on this interim financial information, based on our review.